-As part of the effort to engage Americans and welcome our Afghan neighbors seeking safety, Welcome.US is creating the Welcome Fund to give emergency grants to local and regional nonprofits working directly to address the most urgent needs facing Afghans rebuilding their lives in communities across the country.
+As part of the effort to engage Americans and welcome Afghan refugees seeking safety, Welcome.US is creating the Welcome Fund to give emergency grants to local and regional nonprofits working directly to address the most urgent needs facing Afghans rebuilding their lives in communities across the country.

 While Welcome.US is focused initially on mobilizing welcome for our new Afghan neighbors, its vision is to create a movement of welcome for all people seeking safety.
-Just as Afghan refugees are resettled in the U.S., Haitian refugees at the U.S. southern border should be welcomed.
-This is about bringing the country together to welcome people seeking safety with dignity and compassion.
+Just as Afghans are resettled in the U.S., Haitian refugees at the U.S. southern border and all people seeking safety must also be welcomed.
+This is about bringing the country together to welcome people with dignity and compassion.

-This is why Welcome.US believes that partners are critical to helping support our new Afghan neighbors get settled and build their new lives in the United States.
-Welcome.US will provide their partners with the following support:
+Welcome.US and its partners are critical to helping support our new Afghan neighbors get settled and build their new lives in the United States.
+Welcome.US provides its partners:

 This is also where the help of activists like you comes in!
-If you are interested in joining or have any questions or concerns, you can reach out to [email protected] website and Denise Bell, Director of Strategic Partnerships, at [email protected].
+If you are interested in joining or have any questions or concerns, you can reach out Denise Bell at [email protected] or [email protected].

-In response to the ongoing human rights and humanitarian crises in Haiti and Afghanistan, AIUSA has launched an urgent response calling on the Biden administration and Congress to welcome more refugees into the United States; halt deportations to Haiti and Afghanistan; and support people seeking safety through refugee resettlement, meaningful access to asylum, and humanitarian response funding.
+In response to the ongoing human rights and humanitarian crises in Haiti and Afghanistan, AIUSA is calling on the Biden administration and Congress to welcome more refugees into the United States; pass the Afghan Adjustment Act; halt deportations to Haiti and Afghanistan; and support people seeking safety through refugee resettlement, meaningful access to asylum, and humanitarian response funding.

 Promote and expand community sponsorship — including a new private sponsorship program — to empower people across the United States to directly welcome and support our new neighbors